 Recreational Therapy Program: Living a sober life, free from the grips of a heroin addiction, means much more than just abstaining from substance abuse.
 For many individuals working on their recovery, sobriety also means discovering new leisure activities and enjoying them in a manner that does not involve the use of heroin or other substances.
 In order to expose our patients to substance-free fun, Wilmington is pleased to offer a Recreational Therapy Program that allows patients to participate in activities and hobbies that help men and women hold true to their treatment goals.

-Recreation time: At Wilmington, participation in physical, social, recreational, cultural, and health maintenance activities is an important part of our patient’s day-to-day life at our center.
+Recreation time: At our rehab, participation in physical, social, recreational, cultural, and health maintenance activities is an important part of our patient’s day-to-day life at our center.
 Monday through Friday, we designate 90 minutes of recreation time, during which patients can take part in the following:

 - Big Book Study